sakuli/sakuli.github.io/content/docs/enterprise/_index.md

 \- [Wikipedia, 08/2019](https://en.wikipedia.org/wiki/Environment_variable)

 So basically an environment variable is just a simple key-value pair provided to a certain process e.g. `VAR_NAME=VALUE`.
-They can be set for each process or system-wide - so that they become accessible for each upcoming action.
+They can be set for each process or system-wide - so that they become accessible for each upcoming process.

 The approach for integrating an environment variable depends on the respective operating system.